Community Events at Temple Ambler

 Spring Plant Sale

 Hosted by the Ambler Arboretum of Temple University and Pi Alpha Xi, the Spring Plant Sale — an Ambler Campus tradition dating back to the early 1900s — will feature woody plants and perennials, annuals, veggies, hanging baskets and more.
+Students craftspeople from the Tyler School of Art will also be on hand to share their wares.
+Tours of the Ambler Arboretum will additionally be available.
 Cash, checks or credit cards accepted.
 Proceeds from the Spring Plant Sale will support the Ambler Arboretum, the Pi Alpha Xi National Honor Society and student internships.
-Arboretum Members (learn how to become a member) and Wissahickon Valley Watershed Members receive 10 percent off their purchase!
-Information: firstname.lastname@example.org.
+Information: email@example.com.